 1230 N. Main, P.O.
 Box 145, Ouray, CO 81427

 Established in the late 1870s during gold and silver strikes, Ouray survived those boom-and-bust days because it's such a wonderful place to relax.
-Natural hot springs feed the town pool, where both locals and visitors come to soak in the therapeutic waters.
+Natural hot springs feed the Ouray Town Pool, where both locals and visitors come to soak in the therapeutic waters.
 It's said that Chief Ouray, the Ute Indian after whom the town is named, visited the pool often and held ceremonies in the local vapor cave.

 A tour of the Bachelor-Syracuse Mine offers a look at what it was like to be a miner, as do displays at the local museum.
 One may also enjoy a historic tour either by carriage or walking with a ghostly tour guide.

-Historic buildings, a wide range of affordable and comfortable lodgings (some with their own hot spring pools), unique artisan shops and galleries, and delicious, diverse restaurants keep visitors coming back.
+Historic buildings, a wide range of affordable and comfortable lodgings (some with their own hot spring pools), unique artisan shops and galleries, and delicious, diverse restaurants (and the beloved Mouse's Chocolates) keep visitors coming back.